vespa-engine/sample-apps/msmarco-ranking/passage-ranking.md

 ## The sentence encoder model (bi-encoder)

 This model is used for dense retrieval using HNSW indexing.
-The model uses mean pooling and we add a L2 normalization on top so we can use innerproduct distance metric instead of angular.
+The model uses mean pooling and we add an L2 normalization on top so we can use innerproduct distance metric instead of angular.
 The mean pooling and normalization is part of the onnx model generation.

 <pre data-test="exec">